Robotics Case Studies

 Case Study - Manufacturing, Robotics, Material Handling

-Tech-Con Automation Incorporated Posted 11/19/2013Tech-Con Automation develops robotic rack transfer system utilizing FANUC robots to provide fully automated production.
+Shape Process Automation (formerly Tech-Con Automation) Posted 11/19/2013Tech-Con Automation develops robotic rack transfer system utilizing FANUC robots to provide fully automated production.
 A globally diversified automotive supplier was in need of adding a system to their production line that would increase overall productivity.
 The purpose of this system was to provide automated component rack loading between fabrication, coating and shipping.

 - Limited Space: Short cycle time allotted to pick and place parts combined with a limited free space within the customer’s facility were factors that made the flow of work a challenge.
 The process was required on several lines in the plant.
 Due to the limited space and to keep the cost in line, Tech-Con Automation recommended a central system.